-This course is designed for students who have taken Intermediate Arabic 1 or have permission from the Humanities Department.
-Through the four essential language skills: listening, speaking, reading (both oral and comprehension) and writing in Modern Standard Arabic (MSA), this course will introduce students to more complex grammatical forms and structures, expand their knowledge of Arabic words, idiomatic expressions.
-Students will begin to learn the variation in register through the use of authentic texts (journalistic, poetic, Qur'anic), and also learn about Islam, literature.
-Arab history and the diverse cultures of the Arab world.
-Pre- or corequisite: ARB 2201 or foreign-language placement test
+This course is designed for students who have taken Intermediate Arabic I or have permission from the Humanities Department.
+Through the four essential language skills, listening, speaking, reading (both oral and comprehension) and writing in Modern Standard Arabic (MSA), this course will introduce students to more complex grammatical forms and structures, expand their knowledge of Arabic words, idiomatic expressions.
+Students will begin to learn the variation in register through the use of authentic texts (journalistic, poetic, Our'anic), and also learn about Islam. literature, Arab history and the diverse cultures of the Arab world.
+Pre- or corequisite: ARB 2201 or foreign-language placement examination

-ASL 1101 American Sign Language I 3 cl hrs, 3 cr
+ASL 1101 American Sign Language I

 American Sign Language I is a beginning course designed to develop skill in a form of manual communication used primarily by American-born deaf persons in interpersonal (face-to-face) relations.
-Emphasis will be placed on the use of the body for visually based communications, and the structure, vocabulary and development of American Sign Language.
+Emphasis will be placed on the use of the body for visuallybased communications, and the structure, vocabulary and development of American Sign Language.
 An introduction to deaf culture is also provided.
-Pre- or corequisite: CUNY certification in reading and writing
+Pre- or corequisite: CUNY proficiency in reading and writing